Should I hire an architect or a designer for my remodeling design?

 Both architects and designers often turn to structural engineers to "stamp" building plans that call for the alteration of load-bearing walls.
 For simpler projects on homes under 4,000 square feet, Washington State does not generally require an engineer's (or an architect's) stamp.
 However, no matter the square footage of the home, when load-bearing walls are moved or removed, an engineer is almost always consulted.

 You may encounter other professionals whose specialties fall under the design umbrella.
 For instance, there are kitchen and bath designers who are certified by their own trade associations and focus on just those rooms of the house.
 There are also designers who focus specifically on color palettes, tile design, window coverings, and other niches.
 You will tend to encounter them in design showrooms.

 Work with a Designer

 I hope this brief rundown helps you navigate the sometimes confusing world of residential remodeling design.
 If you are considering remodeling your home, we would be interested to hear about your plans and help out in any way we can.
-Our team of four in-house designers are not only experienced at tailoring your home to your needs, but we manage your project, write specifications for every detail, and work with subcontractors on bids, pricing, and quality control.
+Our team of in-house designers are not only experienced at tailoring your home to your needs, but we manage your project, write specifications for every detail, and work with subcontractors on bids, pricing, and quality control.
 Please get in touch if you'd like to learn more.
 We'd love to meet you!